« Why we were there, and are still here | Main | A Unix feature to move you »

-In a matter of days, two of the 3000 community's greatest icons connected with me, contacts personal and public which drew my attention back to the start of the '90s.
-To say that decade was a different time for the HP 3000 simplifies a much richer story.
-What's more, there are parts of that decade's accomplishments that continue to serve the community to this day, for some customers.
+One week when two of the 3000 community's greatest icons connected with me, it drew my attention back to the start of the 1990s.
+To say that decade was a very different time for the HP 3000 simplifies a much richer story.
+What's more, there are parts of that decade's accomplishments that continue to serve the community to this day, for those customers who rely on the frozen nature of MPE/iX.

 The year 1990 was galvanizing for the 3000 community.
-I heard about the year for the second time this past weekend, when Adager's Alfredo Rego asked on the HP 3000 newsgroup, "What were you doing in 1990?"
-In a brief message Rego noted that 1990 was the launch date for the world's first Internet browser, created by Tim Berners-Lee on a NeXT workstation.
-Rego pointed at a history page from 1990: www.w3.org/People/Berners-Lee/WorldWideWeb.html.
+I was reminded about the year when Adager's Alfredo Rego asked on the HP 3000 newsgroup in 2007, "What were you doing in 1990?"
+In a brief message, Rego noted that 1990 was the launch date for the world's first Internet browser, created by Tim Berners-Lee on a NeXT workstation.
+Rego pointed at a history page from 1990 about the start of the browser era.
 Then Rego noted

 Enjoy it (typos and all).
 Be sure to click on the links to the screen shots.
 Ah...
 Memories.
 Fortunately, the NeXT ideas have survived (and thrived).
 Just as MPE ideas have (not).
 Sigh.